We ask you, humbly, to help us.

 God gave to them.
 Meanwhile, a large percentage of Muslims believe that

-Allah intends the entire Middle East to be Muslim.
+Allah intends the entire Middle East, and the rest of the world to be Muslim.
 Thus began a decades-long

 presence in Palestinian